SaiReshmithaPonnaganti/PhoneNumber_Tracker/README.md

 ### Running the python code

-After installing the dependencies the run this command in the terminal/command prompt.
+After installing the dependencies then run this following command in the terminal/command prompt.

  ```bash
      python phonenumber_tracker.py